PythonHacker24/concordium-local-chain/DOCUMENTATION.md

 ## Troubleshooting
 There are a couple of issues that a developer might initially face on the first page when installing the tools, this section focuses on how to troubleshoot the issues and solve them.

+### Rust Build dependences Issues
+User have reported about the issue of the required dependences for the RUST packages to build

+Dependency: libsoup2.4-dev

+For Debain/Ubuntu Based Systems
+`sudo apt-get update
+ sudo apt-get install libsoup2.4-dev
+`

+For RedHat/Fedora Based Systems
+`sudo yum install libsoup2.4-dev
+`
+or with dnf
+`sudo dnf install libsoup2.4-dev
+`
+OpenSUSE Based Systems
+`sudo zypper install libsoup2.4-dev
+`
+Arch Linux based Systems
+`sudo pacman -S libsoup2.4-dev
+`
+Gentoo Based Systems
+`sudo emerge dev-libs/libsoup:2.4
+`
+Alpine Linux Issues
+`sudo apk add libsoup2.4-dev
+`
+Dependency: libwebkit2gtk-4.0-dev

+For Debian/Ubuntu Based Systems
+`sudo apt-get update
+sudo apt-get install libwebkit2gtk-4.0-dev
+`
+For RedHat/Fedora Based Systems
+`sudo yum install libwebkit2gtk-4.0-dev
+`
+or with dnf
+`sudo dnf install libwebkit2gtk-4.0-dev
+`
+OpenSUSE Based Systems
+`sudo zypper install libwebkit2gtk-4.0-dev
+`
+Arch Linux Based Systems
+`sudo pacman -S webkit2gtk
+`
+Gentoo Based Systems
+`sudo emerge www-client/webkit-gtk
+`
+Alpine Based Systems
+`sudo apk add webkit2gtk-dev
+`

+### dpkg tool Issues
+- The running of the Concordium Node might fail if there `dpkg` is not installed.
+Make sure to have it installed to avoid the dpkg not found errors.

+For Debian-based systems (e.g., Ubuntu)
+`sudo apt-get update && sudo apt-get install dpkg`

+For Red Hat-based systems (e.g., Fedora)
+`sudo yum install dpkg`

+For systems using dnf package manager (e.g., CentOS 8+) `sudo dnf install dpkg`

+Make sure that the latest version of dpkg is running on the system

+### Ram Error Issues

+The Concordium Node Installation Package demands atleast 16GB RAM is installed in the system.
+Make sure that the system has the available memory to ensure that the Node runs in your system.

+### Node Installtion stucks in the GUI

+1. Check you internet connection to allow the downloads to get installed
+2. Most probably, if you are not running as the `root` user in the system, the installation process might need to have your password for accessing the requried permissions.
+Check out the terminal where the installation was going on. (happens in MacOs that the termnal gets hidden and asks for password while installation gets stuck)

 ### Installation of Concordium Node Incomplete
 Although you believe that you have correctly installed Concordium Node, verification fails.
 If verification fails, it means that there is a certain permission issue on the OS.

+If the issue persists, it would be great if you raise an issue on on the repository.
+We would try to resolve the issue as soon as possible.
+It would also be of great help as it will expand the troubleshooting guide and help further developers to avoid the issues in the future.